dekuNukem/STM32_tutorials/000_intro_blinkLED/README.md

 Now the 48MHz system clock is being distributed to a number of system buses and peripherals.
 There's no need to worry about the details here, just keep everything under the max frequency and it'll be fine.

 That's pretty much it!
 I hope it made sense.
 The clock tree might be more complicated on higher end STM32 chips, but the basic principle still stands.

+Altertitively, this is the path you take if you want to use internal oscilatora.